EN TR

 3,472 Panels

-ETFE cushion prototype with variable pneumatic fill.
-42% heat reduction.
-Testing ground for lightweight materials.
+ETFE cushion concept with variable pneumatic fill.
+A testbed scenario for lightweight materials.
+Modeled heat reduction: 42%.

 612 Panels

-Heritage-sensitive secondary skin on existing stone facade.
-45% cooling reduction without altering the historic exterior.
+Heritage-sensitive secondary skin over an existing stone facade.
+The hardest constraint set we've modeled: performance without touching the historic exterior.
+Modeled cooling reduction: 45%.

 1,890 Panels